Ministry of Justice (Russia): History

-Legislation Ministry of Justice of the late 19th century - early 20th century was characterized by a focus on individual rights.
-In 1897, a draft bill to amend the order of the excitation of questions about the responsibility of governors, in 1903 - the draft law on probation, which was completely new and very democratic institution in Russia, in the same year, the Ministry of Justice was designed by disciplinary regulations governing the punishment of official misconduct, and in 1904, a draft law on some of the changes in the prosecution of criminal liability, and public order offenses.
+Legislation Ministry of Justice of the late 19th century - early 20th century was characterised by a focus on individual rights.
+In 1897, a draft bill to amend the order of the excitation of questions about the responsibility of governors, in 1903 - the draft law on probation, which was completely new and very democratic institution in Russia, in the same year, the Ministry of Justice was designed by disciplinary regulations governing the punishment of official misconduct, and in 1904, a draft law on some of the changes in the prosecution of criminal liability, and public order offences.
 In the same year the Ministry of Justice approved the regulations on the procedure of the prison department of civil political prisoners.

 Since the mid-19th century, the Ministers of Justice is actively engaged in international activities: chairing the International Tribunal, were members of a permanent International Court of Arbitration in The Hague.
-The aim was to inform the Ministry of Justice Ministers on approval of the statutes of newly created organizations and societies, and the Minister was obliged to submit to Emperor weekly personal or written reports on the status of assigned cases.
+The aim was to inform the Ministry of Justice Ministers on approval of the statutes of newly created organisations and societies, and the Minister was obliged to submit to Emperor weekly personal or written reports on the status of assigned cases.

 After the October Revolution of 1917, the Ministry of Justice was transformed into the People's Commissariat of Justice.
 The practical implementation of the Decree No. 1 "On Court" demanded that the judiciary efforts related to the formation of vessels and the selection of personnel for them.
 Prominently in the work of the Commissariat of Justice took the creation of new legislation.
-Accepted 30 January 1928 Resolution of the Communist Central Executive Committee and People's Commissar of Justice were directly subordinated to the prosecutor, and as Vice Chairman of the Supreme Court of the Republic..
+Accepted 30 January 1928 Resolution of the Communist Central Executive Committee and People's Commissar of Justice were directly subordinated to the prosecutor, and as Vice Chairman of the Supreme Court of the Republic.

 Subsequently, the powers of the People's Commissariat of Justice has undergone radical changes - in 1936 the prosecutor's office was separated into an independent agency.

 In 1991 the Soviet Justice Ministry was dissolved and the Russian Federation's Ministry of Justice was founded.

 Structure

-The Ministry is headed by the Minister of Justice. he has seven deputies.
+The Ministry is headed by the Minister of Justice.
+The minister has seven deputies.